Mshuning/DNSC6290-Home-Mortgage-Disclosure-Act-Analysis-Project/README.md

 * **Columns used as inputs in the final model**: 'term_360', 'conforming', 'debt_to_income_ratio_missing', 'loan_amount_std', 'loan_to_value_ratio_std', 'no_intro_rate_period_std', 'intro_rate_period_std', 'property_value_std', 'income_std', 'debt_to_income_ratio_std'
 - **Column(s) used as target(s) in the final model**: 'high_priced'
 - **Type of model**: Monotonic XGBoost model
-- **Software used to implement the model**:  Colaboratory & Jupiter Notebook & sklearn
+- **Software used to implement the model**:  h2o, interpret, jupyter, matplotlib, numpy, pandas, scikit-learn, seaborn, xgboost
 - **Version of the modeling software**:
     - h2o==3.32.1.3
     - interpret==0.2.4